yehaha9876/gitlab/doc/ci/examples/browser_performance.md

 # Browser Performance Testing with the Sitespeed.io container

-This example shows how to run the [Sitespeed.io container][sitespeed-container] on your code by using GitLab CI/CD and [Sitespeed.io][sitespeed] using Docker-in-Docker.
+This example shows how to run the [Sitespeed.io container](https://hub.docker.com/r/sitespeedio/sitespeed.io/) on your code by using
+GitLab CI/CD and [Sitespeed.io](https://www.sitespeed.io) using Docker-in-Docker.

-First, you need a GitLab Runner with the [docker-in-docker executor][dind].
+First, you need a GitLab Runner with the [docker-in-docker executor](../docker/using_docker_build.md#use-docker-in-docker-executor).

 Once you set up the Runner, add a new job to `.gitlab-ci.yml`, called `performance`: